nus-cs2103-AY2122S1/ip/docs/README.md

     - Of the 2 events, only the event that spans from the year 2000 to 2003 matches.

 ### `bye` - Exits the app.
 Quits the program and saves your tasks to local storage.
+Note that tasks will **not** be saved during execution of other commands.

 Format: `bye`